 • The Goler T. Butcher Medal is awarded to a distinguished person of American or other nationality for outstanding contributions to the development or effective realization of international human rights.

-• The Honorary Membership Award is conferred on an individual of American or other nationality who has rendered distinguished contributions or service in the field of international law.
+• The Honorary Member Award is conferred on an individual of American or other nationality who has rendered distinguished contributions or service in the field of international law.

 The Association of Public and Land-Grant Universities Board on Human Sciences Outstanding Engagement Award recognizes an individual who is a "campus based" or a "state level faculty member" for exceptional creativity and scholarship in the development, application, and evaluation of outreach, extension, and public service programs.

 This award is presented to individuals with a long history of service to ELA and with an accomplished record of contribution to the field of education law.
 Their work must have had an impact nationally in the field of law and education and should be recognized through other national organizations, by briefs filed in high courts, or by other noteworthy contributions in the field.

 The EDUCAUSE Awards Program recognizes professional accomplishments in higher education IT from technology, academic, industry, and campus leaders.
 There are four awards available: The Leadership Award, the Community Leadership Award, the DEI Leadership Award, and the Rising Star Award.

 This award honors Jeffrey Clay Erlanger, who was an individual of integrity, passion, intelligence and civility.
 Jeff understood that thoughtful and caring people could have very different views on how to best address our community's many complex issues and problems.
 The award recognizes City of Madison residents who share Jeff Erlanger's dedication to, and passion for, public policy, civility and individual and human rights.
 The recipient will be an individual who conducts their daily life with these values and who has made a significant impact on the Madison community.